 - Arrangements were in place for planning and monitoring the number and mix of staff needed to meet patients' needs, including planning for holidays, sickness, busy periods and epidemics.
-Staff had flexibility in their contracts and were reported that they were normally happy to work extra hours as required. - There was an effective induction system for temporary staff tailored to their role. - The practice was equipped to deal with medical emergencies and staff were suitably trained in emergency procedures.

-- Staff understood their responsibilities to manage emergencies on the premises and to recognise those in need of urgent medical attention.
-Clinicians knew how to identify and manage patients with severe infections including sepsis. - When there were changes to services or staff the practice assessed and monitored the impact on safety.
+Staff had flexibility in their contracts and reported that they were normally happy to work extra hours as required. - There was an effective induction system for temporary staff tailored to their role. - The practice was equipped to deal with medical emergencies and staff were suitably trained in emergency procedures. - Staff understood their responsibilities to manage emergencies on the premises and to recognise those in need of urgent medical attention.
+Clinicians knew how to identify and manage patients with severe infections including sepsis. - When there were changes to services or staff the practice assessed and monitored the impact on safety. - The practice did not have a formalised risk register in place but individual risk strategies were in place where they had been identified.